zaiki505/Zaiki-Personal-Portfolio/README.md

 ## License

-This project is open for reference and inspiration.
-Please do not copy the content, copy directly, or republish as your own portfolio.
-Code structure and implementation patterns are fine to adapt.
+This repository is provided for learning, inspiration, and reference purposes.

+You are welcome to study the code structure, implementation techniques, and design patterns used throughout the project.
+However, please do not directly copy, redistribute, or republish the portfolio content, assets, branding, or personal information as your own work.